 Figure II.3 – Example setup of a TLS to non-TLS IWF (combined TLS/L4 establishment (decoupled end-to-end L4 connection))

-It may be reminded again that the final MG notifications concerning a successfully established end-to-end IP bearer path are basically optional (dependent on MGC).
+The final MG notifications concerning a successfully established end-to-end IP bearer path are optional and dependent on MGC requesting these notifications.

 II.1.2.3 Example: TLS establishment decoupled from L4 establishment (but interlinked end-to-end L4 connection establishment)

-Similar scenario as in clause II.1.2.1, but now providing an interlinked TCP bearer connection establishment.
-Such a behaviour is achieved by setting property tcpecc/sepplink to TRUE (at both SEPs, if the establishment direction would be unknown from MGC side), see Figure II.4.
+This scenario is similar to clause II.1.2.1, but provides an interlinked TCP bearer connection establishment.
+Such behaviour is achieved by setting property tcpecc/sepplink to TRUE (at both SEPs, if the establishment direction is unknown from the MGC side), see Figure II.4.

 …